Target-aware Image Editing via Cycle-consistent Constraints: Related Work

-\textbf{Injection-based Restoration.} Solely relying on the intermediate state for restoration often results in partial information loss and inconsistency in the edited image~\cite{huberman2024edit}.
+\textbf{Injection-based Restoration}.
+Solely relying on the intermediate state for restoration often results in partial information loss and inconsistency in the edited image~\cite{huberman2024edit}.
 To address this, a number of methods propose to explicitly inject source information throughout the restoration process, ensuring stronger alignment between the edited image and the source image.
 This can be achieved through additional model inputs, \eg, optimized prompt~\cite{mokady2023null} and latent~\cite{wu2023latent,huberman2024edit}.
 Intermediate model features~\cite{wang2024taming,kim2025reflex} derived from the source image, \eg, attention maps~\cite{hertz2022prompt, tumanyan2023plug}.
 And enhanced model outputs~\cite{rout2024semantic,zhou2025multi} such as predicted noise or velocity.
 Nevertheless, without a properly constructed and target-aware intermediate state, such injection strategies still offer limited improvements.

-\textbf{Cycle Consistency in Generation.} Based on the domain transfer ability of diffusion models, the well-recognized cycle consistency~\cite{zhu2017unpaired} has also been explored, particularly in image-to-image translation tasks, where consistency regularization is enforced through translation cycles between source and target domains.
-Such methods typically require images from two specific domains for training or optimization\cite{sasaki2021unit,xu2023cyclenet,leetext}.
+\textbf{Cycle Consistency in Generation}.
+Well-recognized cycle consistency~\cite{zhu2017unpaired} has also been explored, particularly in image-to-image translation tasks, where consistency regularization is enforced through translation cycles between source and target domains.
+Such methods typically require images from two specific domains for training or optimization~\cite{sasaki2021unit,xu2023cyclenet,leetext}.
 While recent work has attempted to adapt cycle consistency to image editing~\cite{beletskii2025inverse}, their ``cycle" still focuses solely on source inversion and reconstruction.
 In contrast, our work leverages cycle consistency to enable a novel \emph{target-aware} corruption during text-based editing, where the cycle is established between source and target to explicitly align editing-relevant and irrelevant contents.